 The Accounts Payable Division, DOF-APVendor@marincounty.org, responsibilities include:

-- Verifying and approving non-purchase order invoices
+- Auditing and approving invoices for payment

 - Creating and maintaining vendor master records